eternalstorms/ESSVideoShare-for-OS-X-Lion/README.md

 For other Open Source projects of mine, please visit http://www.eternalstorms.at/opensource

 # I want to hear from you
 If you use ESSVideoShare in one of your projects, please [let me know](mailto:opensource@eternalstorms.at)!
-I'd love to hear about your apps!
+I'd love to hear about your apps and mention them here on this project page :) !!